What is an Email Client? And Do I Really Need One?

 - Email access: The recipient opens their email client, which retrieves the email from their server, allowing them to read it.

-This process depends on multiple messaging protocols to operate smoothly.
+Email programs use multiple messaging protocols to operate smoothly.
 These protocols are essentially rulebooks that dictate how email messages get sent, received, and accessed.

 Simple Mail Transfer Protocol (SMTP)